Curious about new staircase costs? Find out how much you can expect to pay to replace your old staircase

 Shakir is the founder of HandyHumans, a property maintenance business based in London.
 Passionate about craftsmanship and client satisfaction, he leads a team dedicated to transforming spaces and exceeding expectations.

-The cost of the staircase itself can vary greatly depending on a whole host of factors.
-Hussain says that they include the following:
+The cost of the staircase itself can vary widely depending on a range of factors.
+Shakir Hussain, CEO at HandyHumans, says that they include the following:

 How much to replace a staircase?

-The first step when replacing a staircase is to get rid of the old one.
-The cost to get rid of an old staircase is around £300, but as you might expect the cost is typically included in any quotes you get for the work.
+The first step in replacing a staircase is to remove the old one.
+The cost to get rid of an old staircase is around £300, but as you might expect, the cost is typically included in any quotes you get for the work.

 So, now to the important point, how much does it cost to replace a staircase?
 Well, there isn’t a simple answer.
-For starters the cost of your chosen staircase will have a big influence on the overall cost of replacement.
-It makes sense that if you choose a staircase that costs £1,000, the replacement cost will be a lot less than if you have chosen a £6,000 staircase.
+For starters, the cost of your chosen staircase will significantly influence the overall cost of replacement.
+It makes sense that if you choose a staircase that costs £1,000, the replacement cost will be a lot less than if you had chosen a £6,000 staircase.

-Labour costs are another can’t ignore factor in the cost of replacement.
-Shakir Hussain, CEO at HandyHumans shares how much you can expect to pay, “Labour cost is usually between £1000 to £2500, depending on how complex the job is.”
+Labour costs are another factor that can’t be ignored in the cost of replacement.
+Hussain shares how much you can expect to pay, “Labour cost is usually between £1000 to £2500, depending on how complex the job is.”

 Again this has a broad range, and as Hussain points out the complexity of the job is another factor.
-And, don’t forget if you live in a major city like London prices are typically higher.
-Check with a few local builders and carpenters to see how much they charge as you might be able to get the price down.
+And, don’t forget, if you live in a major city like London, prices are typically higher.
+Check with a few local builders and carpenters to see how much they charge, as you might find a lower price.

 Cost of replacing spindles and bannisters

-If the tread and risers on your staircase are still in good working order you may want to give it a new look with new spindles and/or bannisters.
-These typically cost a lot less than a staircase, but if you are looking at specialist spindles or bannisters you can expect to play a lot more.
+If the tread and risers on your staircase are still in good working order, you may want to give it a new look with new spindles and/or bannisters.
+Dooley says, “Replacing spindles and bannisters is a great way to modernise an existing staircase without a full rebuild.
+You’ll usually spend between £400 and £1,200, depending on the materials and design.”

-- Metal spindles – Basic, plain metal spindles can be bought for around £4-£5 each.
-But as you might expect more decorative and styles metal spindles will be around £10+.
+• Metal spindles – Basic, plain spindles can be bought for around £4- £5 each.
+But as you might expect, more decorative and stylish metal spindles will be around £10+.

-- Glass panels – The prices for glass stair panels will vary depending on size, thickness, style and type i.e. toughened.
+• Glass panels – The prices for glass stair panels will vary depending on size, thickness, style, and type (e.g., toughened).
 But expect individual panels to start at around £50-£100.

-- Bannisters – Basic pine handrails can be bought for as little as £50-£100, but if you want a hardwood handrail these will be £150+ for one.
-Length will make a difference to the cost.
-For example, a short 1.2m hardwood bannister can cost £50+ while a more commonly used 4m option will be at least three times the price.
+• Bannisters – Basic pine handrails can be bought for as little as £50- £100, but if you want a hardwood handrail, these will cost £150+ each.
+Length will affect the cost.
+For example, a short 1.2m hardwood bannister can cost £50+, while a more commonly used 4m option will cost at least three times as much.

 How much does it cost to relocate a staircase?